Azure/azure-powershell/src/ServiceLinker/docs/Update-AzServiceLinkerForContainerApp.md

 # Update-AzServiceLinkerForContainerApp

 ## SYNOPSIS
-Operation to update an existing link.
+Operation to update an existing link in container app.

 ## SYNTAX